-- Pyscf
+- PySCF

-If the Pyscf output file is named "Name.H5", all files generated by convert4qmc will carry Name as a prefix (i.e Name.qmc.in.xml).
+If the PySCF output file is named "Name.H5", all files generated by convert4qmc will carry Name as a prefix (i.e Name.gmc.in.xml).

 - Quantum Package

 If the Quantum Package output file is named "Name.dump", all files generated by convert4qmc will carry Name as a prefix (i.e Name.qmc.in.xml).